rajithakolagotla/SinnerSchrader/README.md

  * HorizontalSliderPage·
  * UserDetailsPage

-“SinnerSchraderTest” is a TestNG class, By using “SinnerSchraderTest”class we can execute the project
+“SinnerSchraderTest” is a TestNG class, By using “SinnerSchraderTest”class we can execute the project.

-In “GenericActions” class I have written all reusable keywords
+In “GenericActions” class I have written all reusable keywords.

-I used “config.properties” file to define common properties likebrowser name and URL
+I used “config.properties” file to define common properties likebrowser name and URL.

-I have used “pop.XML” to add dependencies for jar filesExecution:By using “SinnerSchraderTest” class we can execute the project
+I have used “pop.XML” to add dependencies for jar filesExecution:By using “SinnerSchraderTest” class we can execute the project.

-I have used “Extended Repot” for the reports and results willstore in “Results” folded with screenshots
+I have used “Extended Repot” for the reports and results willstore in “Results” folded with screenshots.